fss1/ntp_checker/README.md

 If no response from the server is found then the offset is set to 666.
 If the leap indicator bit is set then the offset is set to 667.
 The value 666 is mapped to display 'Not Available'
-The value 667 is mapped to dispaly 'LI Set'
+The value 667 is mapped to display 'LI Set'